OML-Team/open-metric-learning/pipelines/README.md

 1. Install OML: `pip install open-metric-learning`
 2. Prepare your dataset in the required [format](https://open-metric-learning.readthedocs.io/en/latest/oml/data.html).
 (There are [converters](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/datasets_converters) for 4 popular datasets).
 3. Go to Pipeline's folder and copy `.py` script and its `.yaml` to your workdir.
 Modify the config if needed.
-4. Run the script via command line.
+4. Run the script via the command line.

 ## Building blocks of Pipelines

-Like every python program Pipelines consist of functions and objects, that sum up in the desired logic.
+Like every Python program Pipelines consist of functions and objects, that sum up in the desired logic.
 Some of them, like model or optimizer, may be completely replaced via config.
-Others, like trainer or metrics calculator will stay there anyway, but you can change their behaviour via config as well.
+Others, like a trainer or a metrics calculator will stay there anyway, but you can change their behaviour via config as well.

-Let's say, you work with one of the Pipelines, and it assumes that a model must be successor of [IExtractor](https://open-metric-learning.readthedocs.io/en/latest/contents/interfaces.html#iextractor) interface.
+Let's say, you work with one of the Pipelines, and it assumes that a model must be a successor of [IExtractor](https://open-metric-learning.readthedocs.io/en/latest/contents/interfaces.html#iextractor) interface.
 You have two options if you want to use another model:
-* You can check the existed successors of `IExtractor` in the library and pick one of them;
+* You can check the existing successors of `IExtractor` in the library and pick one of them;
-* Or you can implement your own successor, see the section below for details.
+* Or you can implement your successor, see the section below for details.

-To see what exact parts of each config can be modified, please, visit their own subpages.
+To see what exact parts of each config can be modified, please, visit their subpages.

 ## How to use my own implementation of loss, model, etc.?

-You should put a constructor of your python object inside the corresponding registry by some key.
+You should put a constructor of your Python object inside the corresponding registry by some key.
 It allows you to access this object in the config file by that key.

-Let's consider an example of using custom augmentations & model to train your own feature extractor.
+Let's consider an example of using custom augmentations & model to train your feature extractor.

 Your `train.py` and `config.yaml` may look like this:
 ```python